percona/Percona-TokuBackup/README.md

-Backup-Enterprise
+Percona TokuBackup
 ======

-Backup-Enterprise is a C library that allows users to make consistent copies of a directory of files, even while the respective files are being edited, removed, added, and/or renamed.
+Percona TokuBackup is a C library that allows users to make consistent copies of a directory of files, even while the respective files are being edited, removed, added, and/or renamed.